LiamTyler/Photoshop/doc/iter2_designdocument.md

       ```

+3. Third, we need to add the ApplyInvert method to the FilterManager class.
+In the filter_manager header file, add ApplyFilter as shown below.

+    ###### include/ui_ctrl.h
+      ```C++

+    ...

+    void ApplySpecial(PixelBuffer* oldimage, PixelBuffer* newimage);

+    \TODO(Adding A New Filter): Add ApplyInvert here void ApplyInvert(PixelBuffer* oldimage, PixelBuffer* newimage);

+    ...

+      ```

-3. Third, add the ApplyInvert method to the filter_manager.cc file in the src folder.
-Create an Invert Filter object and call the ApplyFilter method.
-This method is the same for all of the Simple Filters that don't require a kernal.
+4. Then, add the ApplyInvert method to the filter_manager.cc file in the src folder.
+Create an InvertFilter object and call the ApplyFilter method.
+This method is the same for all of the SimpleFilters.

     ###### filter_manager.cc
       ```C++